-A Place to Walk
+A Place to Breathe, Pray, Belong.

 Winding walking paths move gently through the woods, offering space to walk, to pray, to notice.

-Along the St. Clare Arbor Trail, you’ll find trees marked by species—an invitation to pay attention to the living world around you.
+Along the Saint Clare Arbor Trail, you’ll find trees marked by species—an invitation to pay attention to the living world around you.
 Some of these trees were planted as part of our memorial garden, each one carrying a story, a name, a life remembered and honored.

-and here, we remember that we are part of something both rooted and growing.
+“Teach us to number our days,” the psalmist prays—and here, we remember that we are part of something both rooted and growing.

-A Place to Remember
+A place to remember

 Our memorial garden is woven into the landscape, not set apart from it.